Marriage penalty: Relationship to reduction of government debt

 The Tax Policy Center also sees the current "marriage bonus" for sole breadwinners as the chief tax expenditure of the Bush tax cuts and a key contributor to the Federal debt.

 The International Monetary Fund has called for the United States, Portugal and France, all countries with significant sovereign debt, to eliminate their practices, including income splitting, that charge 2-earner families higher taxes over single income families (whether married or not).

 Non-US residents

+US citizens are generally required to report and pay federal income tax on their worldwide income regardless of income type or source.
+Non-residents are generally required to report and pay federal income tax on US-source income and are not allowed deductions from income, which usually results in a higher effective tax rate compared to a US citizen reporting the same amount of income.
+The taxation of a nonresident alien’s US-source income depends on the category of income and whether an income tax treaty is in effect between the person’s home country and the US.
+A resident alien is generally subject to federal income tax as if they were a US citizen (taxed on worldwide income and allowed deductions from income).